ml6team/fondant/docs/components/custom_containerized_component.md

 provides a lot of [components out of the box](https://github.com/ml6team/fondant/tree/main/components) , but you can also define your own custom containerized components.

-To make sure containerized components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text.)
+To make sure co2ntainerized components are reusable, they should implement a single logical data processing step (like captioning images or removing Personal Identifiable Information [PII] from text.)
 If a component grows too large, consider splitting it into multiple separate components each tackling one logical part.

-To implement a custom component, a couple of files need to be defined:
+To implement a custom containerized component, a couple of files need to be defined:

 - [Fondant component specification](#fondant-component-specification)
 - [`main.py` script in a `src` folder](#mainpy-script)